 For information relating to the new coronavirus (COVID-19), the information and instructions of local authorities (moz.gov.ua, covid19.com and mfa.gov.ua) and the recommendations of the World Health Organization WHO must be observed in particular.
 At the federal level, the Federal Office of Public Health FOPH informs the population about the coronavirus COVID-19.

-The Federal Council advises against all non-urgent travel abroad until further notice.The FDFA asks all travelers abroad to register their trip and whereabouts on Travel Admin App to ensure that the representative can contact you.
+The Federal Council advises to avoid non-urgent travel abroad until further notice.
+For the exceptions to this recomendation, as well as for further information, please consult the Focus on the COVID-19 virus (in German, French and Italian) page.The FDFA asks all travelers abroad to register their trip and whereabouts on Travel Admin App to ensure that the representative can contact you.
 Please also see the link What does the FDFA advise?.

 Situation in Ukraine

 Please note that the entry requirements into Ukraine are exclusively subject to the Ukrainian authorities and may change at very short notice.
 Before travelling to Ukraine, please consult the Ukrainian Embassy in Bern or the following website.

 By the Resolution of the Cabinet of Ministers of August 26, 2020, entry into Ukraine for foreign nationals is no longer possible from August 28 to September 28.

 The Government of Ukraine has extended quarantine measures until October 31st to reduce the spread of COVID-19.
 Since August 1, Ukraine is divided into four epidemiological zones: green (healthy), yellow, orange and red (unhealthy), depending on the situation in each region and to which different protective measures apply.

 Certain quarantine measures continue to apply in whole country, i.e. including green zones:

 - Mandatory use of respiratory masks or homemade masks in public (but not outdoors)

 - Stores and restaurants, cafés etc. must comply with hygiene and health measures.